Mission

 IAMHRF launches Common Measures initiative to harmonize mental health data

 Partnering with the National Institute of Mental Health and Wellcome Trust, the International Alliance of Mental Health Research Funders facilitates a historic agreement between research funders and publishers to adopt an initial set of common scales for measuring mental health symptoms and functioning.
-Other participating organizations include Grand Challenges Canada, UKRI – Medical Research Council, MQ Mental health research, The Lancet Psychiatry, JAMA Psychiatry, One Mind and Movember.
-The IAMHRF was founded and is managed by GBF.
+Other participating organizations include Grand Challenges Canada, UKRI - Medical Research Council, MQ Mental health research, The Lancet Psychiatry, JAMA Psychiatry, One Mind and Movember.
+The IAMHRF was founded and managed by GBF.

 Huddle Manitoba launched